 Some people struggle with sleep for long periods of life.
 If someone struggles to sleep for three months, with symptoms three or more times a week, they would be treated for chronic insomnia.

 A person with insomnia might find it hard to get off to sleep at night, lie awake, wake in the night, or wake early and struggle to get back to sleep.

 They might find this makes them feel tired and irritable during the day and affects concentration.
 Some people with insomnia also struggle to nap during the day after a poor night’s sleep.

 If after a couple of weeks of poor sleep you notice you have been unable to get back to a normal pattern, seek help from your GP.
 Adults need around seven, eight or nine hours sleep a night to work best during the day.

-There are a number of reasons why people can’t sleep, but anxiety and poor sleep hygiene top the list.
-Sometimes people can identify ‘triggers’ around the time the insomnia began such as stress or change that might explain why they have struggled to sleep since.
+There are a number of factors that contribute to insomnia, but anxiety and poor sleep hygiene (including disruptive background noise, temperature extremes, or uncomfortable bedding) are top of the list.
+Sometimes people can identify ‘triggers’ around the time insomnia began for them, such as stress or change, which might explain why they have struggled to sleep since.

 It’s estimated that as much as a third of adults in the UK struggle with insomnia.

 Insomnia can be a lifelong problem.
 Some people find it comes and goes, and for most people it resolves within weeks or months

 Therapists can help cope with exacerbations of stress, depression or anxiety that might coincide with poor sleep.

 One form of CBT (CBT-i) has been developed for the treatment of insomnia.
 It helps people with insomnia manage how they feel when they can’t sleep, and may increase the likelihood of good sleep hygiene.